Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Insulated Jacket

-The third layer, or outer layer, should be made up of windproof, waterproof, and most importantly, a warm jacket and trousers.
+The third or outer layer should be windproof, waterproof, and, most importantly, a warm jacket and trousers.
 You’ll need these for the higher sections of the Inca Trail where it gets cold.

 Fleece Jacket